Illumina/NirvanaDocumentation/versioned_docs/version-3.14/core-functionality/gene-fusions.md

 In this section we describe all the pairwise gene fusions that obey the criteria outlined above.
 In the case of `ENST00000396373.4`, there 7 other Ensembl transcripts that would produce a gene fusion.
 For `NM_001987.4`, there was only one transcript (`NM_001754.4`) that produce a gene fusion.

-In each case, Nirvana outputs which intron or exon contained the breakpoint in both of the transcripts that form the gene fusion.
+In each case, Illumina Annotator outputs which intron or exon contained the breakpoint in both of the transcripts that form the gene fusion.

 #### HGVS coding notation

-Finally, Nirvana also describes the gene fusion using HGVS c. notation:
+Finally, Illumina Annotator also describes the gene fusion using HGVS c. notation:

 ```json {3}
                 "fusions": [